 Luca Smeraglia; Sapienza University of Rome (Italy)

-Grace Shepard; Centre for Earth Evolution and Dynamics (CEED)/University
+Grace Shephard; Centre for Earth Evolution and Dynamics (CEED)/University

 of Oslo (Norway) Joanna Faure Walker (UCL)